givemepower8/Phaser3Practices/docs/COC.md

 ###### When and when not to use queen charge

 The idea behind queen charge strategy is to divide and conquer.
 Queen charge is very effective at war bases which have multiple distributed compartments which against air strategies.
 As the inferno, x-bows are distributed, queen walk can destroy eagle artillery first, and one or more distributed compartments.
+Also, in air strategy, taking out your opponent's high level queen is the key to 3 star.

 Usually those war bases do not have lots of small inner compartments.
 It's a good place for queen charge, otherwise the queen may spend lots of time hitting on the walls before attacking.
 Lots of good war bases are designed to have lots of small empty compartments to block the path of queen walk and the attack range that queen cannot reach.